-This month begins the main planting season for most ornamental trees, shrubs, perennials, vines and ground covers.
+This month begins the main planting season for most ornamental trees, shrubs, perennials, vines, and ground covers.
+Autumn is the best season to plant some of our favorite California native species like manzanita, California Lilac (Ceanothus), and Silver Bush Lupin (Lupinus albifrons).
 Have your irrigation system ready before you plant.
 Those new transplants will need regular water for at least the first two weeks.
-Don't plant too deep; for all plants, leave an inch or two of the crown above the soil level.
-The planting hole should be as wide as the nursery container, even a little wider if you can do it.
+Don't plant too deep; for all plants, leave an inch or two of the crown, or center of the plant, above the soil level.
+The planting hole should be a little wider than the nursery container.
 Top off with two or three inches of mulch after planting.
 You do not need to add fertilizer or amendment to the planting hole, but if you insist on fertilizing, use a timed-release granular product.
 Towards the end of the month, begin to plant spring-blooming bulbs such as daffodils and tulips, or you can wait until November.
 For bulbs, plant three times as deep as the size of the bulb and don't overwater them.

-MAINTAINING: Complete your annual yard clean up, especially if you have planting beds or entire yards based on naturalistic styles.
-Don't be afraid to cut those spring-blooming shrubs back to a third their size.
+MAINTAINING: Complete your annual yard clean-up, especially if you have planting beds or entire yards based on naturalistic styles.
+Don't be afraid to cut those spring-blooming shrubs back to a third of their size.
 Don't trim deciduous trees yet; we'll wait until winter for that.
 Deadhead roses one final time for a fall bloom.
 Divide perennials and replant.
-You can replant iris or wait another month.
-If you can, grind up the plant trimmings and use them as mulch for the garden, or add ground up plant debris to the compost bin.
-Don't use any plant material that had disease or pest issues; dispose of them in green waste bins in urban areas and the trash can elsewhere.
-But any healthy twigs, leaves and old flowers make an excellent mulch in the garden.
-Use it wherever you can instead of having it hauled to the land fill.
+You can replant the iris or wait another month.
+If you can, grind up the plant trimmings and use them as mulch for the garden, or add ground-up plant debris to the compost bin.
+Don't use any plant material that has disease or pest issues; dispose of them in green waste bins in urban areas and the trash can elsewhere.
+But any healthy twigs, leaves, and old flowers make an excellent mulch in the garden.
+Use it wherever you can instead of having it hauled to the landfill.

 Deep water your trees as they enter dormancy unless we get several nicely spaced storms.
-Adjust automatic systems to reflect cooler temperatures and your city's watering guidelines.
+Adjust automatic systems to reflect cooler temperatures.
 In the mountains and foothills, wrap your pipes and remove and store faucet timers before the first frost.

-You can apply preemergent herbicide this month to help prevent annual bluegrass, mustard, mallow (cheeseweed), clover and purslane.
+You can apply preemergent herbicide this month to help prevent annual bluegrass, mustard, mallow (cheeseweed), clover, and purslane.
 Don't apply it where you plan to grow wildflowers or bulbs.
 Just like with grass species and edibles, we have two main seasons of weeds: warm and cool.
-October is the month all the cool season weeds start popping up.
+We've already had some cool-season weeds germinating because of the August rain, but in October, they really start popping up.
 Be ready!

 This is a good month to check your tree stakes in anticipation of winter winds.
-If the tree can stand up on its own and the root ball seems secure, remove the stakes completely, and let it bend in a breeze; this will help the trunk gain strength.
+If the tree can stand up on its own and the root ball seems secure, remove the stakes completely and let it bend in a breeze; this will help the trunk gain strength.
 Stakes should never be right up against the trunk.
 Those stakes are for transporting from the nursery, not long-term.
 If you need to stake a tree, we have information on our website on how to do it properly.

-Go easy on the nitrogen-heavy fertilizer as we go into fall, to avoid frost burn of new tender foliage.
-This is the season, however, to fertilize your cool-season lawn if you still have one, and lightly feed winter-blooming annuals, perennials, and container plants.
+Go easy on the nitrogen-heavy fertilizer as we go into fall to avoid frost burn of new foliage.
+This is the season, however, to fertilize your cool-season lawn if you still have one and lightly feed winter-blooming annuals, perennials, and container plants.
 Don't fertilize succulents or cactus.